-Exploring Myanmar by Two Wheels will allow you to see and experience the very best of the country, and you’ll have the opportunity to meet the friendly locals along the way.
+Exploring Burma by bike will allow you to see and experience the very best of the country, and you’ll have the opportunity to meet the friendly locals along the way.
 Myanmar, as it is now known, has a varied landscape and rich cultural history, a real sense of which you can discover on a cycling tour.

 Myanmar is a territory previously unexplored by outsiders, but it is now on many peoples’ ‘must-see’ destination lists.
 Much of Myanmar has been closed off to travellers for at least the last forty years, but now you can explore the best of what this country has to offer – and it doesn’t get much better than seeing it by bike.

 Upon arrival, you will be greeted our Tour Guide who will accompany you as you transfer to the hotel.

 Yangon, formerly known as Rangoon, is a relatively quiet and charming city.
 Its impressive colonial and spiritual heritage makes it one of the most fascinating cities in Southeast Asia.
 Your Myanmar tour begins with a tour through the city center stopping at the glittering Sule Paya and tranquil Mahabandoola Park as well as walking past the fading colonial-era courthouse and city hall.
 You'll also stop by Nanthida Jetty, a great place to see the local lifestyles of the Yangon people.
 Lunch at local restaurant.